nekto-kotik/sqlantern/README.md

 ![](https://sqlantern.com/images/sqlantern_screens.jpg)

 ## SQLantern is not...
-SQLantern is not "better" or "worse" than alternatives (phpMyAdmin, adminer, etc), it is very different.\
+SQLantern is not "better" or "worse" than alternatives (phpMyAdmin, adminer, etc), it is very different from them.

-It doesn't have many of the functions the alternatives have, and the alternatives don't provide what SQLantern offers.
+It doesn't have many of the functions the alternatives have, and the alternatives don't provide what SQLantern offers, which in my mind makes any comparisons unreasonable.

+In my opinion, popular database managers (phpMyAdmin, adminer, pgAdmin, and other) are very good in _database management_ and _database design_, but barely acceptable for viewing the data and working with the data.
+So, that's the gap SQLantern is intended to fill: it has no database management and design features, but focuses on _displaying_ the data conveniently and efficiently.\
+(And naturally you can run any SQL request in SQLantern and manage the databases with manual commands.
+There are just no visual features, which would simplify it.)

 ## Logins, Hosts, Ports, Drivers
 Use login `example` to connect as user `example` to the _default host_ using the _default port_.\